 The function creates the new table, names the single column Date and populates that column appropriately.
 It’s worth noting that there are 1,096 distinct values, or rows.
 However, 365 * 3 is 1,095.
 Power BI knows that 2020 was a leap year.

-The next step is to add columns for each date component that you’ll need: week number, month number, quarter, year and so on.
+The next step is to add columns for each date component that you’ll need for sorting and filtering: week number, month number, quarter, year and so on.
 At this point, you can use the Add Column option to add more columns.
-However, it’s more efficient to add them when you create the table:
+However, you don’t have to.
+It’s more efficient to add all of those columns when you create the table:

 CALENDAR (DATE (2020, 1, 1), DATE (2022, 12, 31)),